-After you deploy the appliances for vRealize Automation, you can set up a load balancer to distribute traffic among multiple instances of the vRealize Appliance.
+After you deploy the appliances for vRealize Automation, you can set up a load balancer to distribute traffic among multiple instances of the vRealize Automation appliance.

 The following list provides an overview of the general steps required to configure a load balancer for vRealize Automation traffic: